Frederick Olmsted Jr.: Art

+In March 1941, Olmsted received a $900 ($ in today's money) Phelan Art Fellowship for sculpture from the James D. Phalen Awards in Literature and Art Committee.
+He worked on his sculptures at the Junior College of San Francisco (now City College of San Francisco).
+He served on the committee that organized the first annual open air art show in San Francisco in 1941.

 In 1941, Olmsted painted two 12 by 8 ft foot tempera fresco murals at the City College of San Francisco for the Federal Arts Project (FAP) of the Works Progress Administration.
 Called "Theory and Science 2" and "Theory and Science 3", the murals are in the lobby of the Science Building over the west entrance stairs.
 The murals show male and female students engaged in scientific activities such as conducting field research, excavating a dinosaur fossil, and looking at bacteria through a microscope.
 Olmsted created the murals using small brush strokes and a muted, earth-toned color palette.

-Olmsted taught art for a few years at Arts and Crafts in Oakland (now called California College of Art).
+In June 1942, Olmsted was included in a ten-artist exhibition at the San Francisco Museum of Art.
+In December 1942, he was featured in another exhibit at the museum that included the curator's favorites works from the permanent collection.
+Olmsted taught art for a few years at California College of Arts and Crafts in Oakland (now called California College of Art).

 Biophysics

 In the early 1940s, Olmsted abandoned his art career and became a scientist at Yale University.
-He designed medical equipment for the Cleveland Clinic, developing a machine to shock the diseased hearts of dogs, a prototype for today's pacemaker.
-Next, Olmsted designed equipment for the Woods Hole Oceanographic Institution in Massachusetts.
+In the 1950s and 1960s, he worked in the division of research at the Cleveland Clinic with Irvine Page, designing and testing various medical devices.
+He developed a machine to shock the diseased hearts of dogs, a prototype for today's pacemaker.
+Next, Olmsted worked in the biology department of the Woods Hole Oceanographic Institution where he also designed equipment.

 Personal life

-While at the California School of Fine Arts Olmsted met and later married Barbara Greene.
-The two later divorced.
+While at the California School of Fine Arts Olmsted met fellow student Barbara Leslie Greene who was a native of Williams, Arizona.
+They married in Reno, Nevada on December 8, 1933.
+They had a daughter in July 1939 and later divorced.

-In 1998, he died in Falmouth, Massachusetts at the age of 78.
+In 1990, Olmsted died in Falmouth, Massachusetts at the age of 78.